 This produces text2htmllex.fs, which contains the implementation of the lexer convertHtml.
 This lexer is imperative, in that it prints to an output stream instead of returning tokens.
 The signature of the entry point to the generated lexer is as follows:

-'''

-val Text2htmllex.convertHtml: System.IO.TextWriter -> Lexing.lexbuf -> unit
+val Text2HtmlLex.convertHtml: System.IO.TextWriter -> Lexing.Lexbuffer<char> -> unit

-'''

 You can now compile the driver and the lexer together: